Top-ranked UConn eases past SMU 80-42

+SMU coach Travis Mays said his team looked like it was defeated “from the jump.”

+“You have to put your best foot forward to see how much you’ve grown, and I don’t think we did that,” Mays said.

 Williams and Walker have scored in double figures in every game this season.
-The Huskies outscored the Mustangs 40-14 in the paint an 23-9 off turnovers.
+The Huskies outscored the Mustangs 40-14 in the paint and 23-9 off turnovers.

-The Mustangs were led by reserve Amber Bacon with 12 points and Reagan Bradley with 11.
-Johnasia Cash, the team’s leading scorer going into Sunday averaging 10.7 points, finished with two points.

 UConn built a double-digit lead early, helped by SMU hitting only 3 of 16 field goal attempts in the first quarter.